 Editor’s note: If you haven’t read the first of this series, Paris and its suburbs, head over there now.
 We’ll go through the criteria that we selected to compare, what benchmarks we’re using, and a note of caution about how to interpret the results.
 You won’t want to miss it!

-The Hauts-de-Seine, one of the most popular suburbs of Paris, isn’t particularly “green” or particularly “cheap”.
+The Hauts de Seine, one of the most popular suburbs of Paris, isn’t particularly “green” or particularly “cheap” (although it is slightly cheaper than Paris).
 And if you are looking for a house, you will keep on looking.
 Most of the communes that border Paris, like Boulogne-Billancourt, Courbovoie, and Neuilly-sur-Seine have less than 2% of houses in their residential market.
 And yet prices for apartments in certain areas are nearly as much as they are in Paris.

 So what gives?
 In a word: La Défense.
 If you are looking at living on the West side of Paris, there’s a decent chance that you are looking here because you are working in La Défense (the red point in the map below).
 It is the largest financial district in Grand Paris, it tends to dominate the Hauts-de-Seine.